tldr-pages/tldr/pages/common/hledger-aregister.md

 # hledger aregister

-> Show the transactions and running balances in one account.
+> Show the transactions and running balances in one account, with each transaction on one line.
 > More information: <https://hledger.org/hledger.html#aregister>.

 - Show transactions and running balance in the `assets:bank:checking` account: